prometheus-py/ppe-compliance-api/README.md

 ### PPE Compliance Detection API

 YOLOv8-based object detection API for detecting Personal Protective Equipment (PPE) compliance in images.
 This project exposes a FastAPI endpoint that performs inference using a trained YOLOv8 model to detect:
-* 1. Helmet
+ 1. Helmet
-* 2. Safety Vest
+ 2. Safety Vest
-Built as a deployable ML system for real-world industrial safety monitoring.

 ### Tech Stack